 Subscription broadcast messaging is a feature in MobileMonkey’s free chatbot platform.
 But subscription messaging isn’t a Facebook Messenger marketing freebie, it’s an approved status granted by Facebook.

 Want to see if your Facebook Page and Messenger chatbot qualifies for subscription messaging permissions?
 Read this guide and download the cheat sheet to ace your application.

-Today I want to talk about a pressing and important issue for Facebook Messenger marketing — Facebook subscription messaging.
+Today I want to talk about a pressing and important issue for Facebook marketers and advertisers — Facebook subscription messaging.

 This guide covers:

 - What Is Facebook Subscription Messaging?

 - Who Can Send Subscription Messaging Broadcasts in Facebook Messenger?

 - How to Apply for Facebook Subscription Messaging in 2 Steps

 - Tips for Writing a Facebook Subscription Messaging Request

 Jump to each section with the links above or read on for details.